klroth/Getting-CleaningData_Coursera/CodeBook.md

 1. The package "dplyr" is required.
 2. A new data frame "tidy_data" is created by grouping the newdata table by Activity and Subject, and then summarizing each group with its mean value.
+3. The column names of "tidy_data" are set to a character vector of new, descriptive measurement names.
-3. The table "tidy_data" is written to the output file "UCI_HAR_tidydata.txt" with no row names.
+4. The table "tidy_data" is written to the output file "UCI_HAR_tidydata.txt" with no row names.

 ### Description of data in UCI_HAR_tidydata.txt
 #### Table Format
-The tidy data table contains 180 observations of 68 variables. *Each measurement observation is the mean value of the mean or standard deviations of the raw measurements for each unique combination of Activity and Subject.* So there will be one row for every activity (6) performed by every subject (30); 6*30=180.
+The tidy data table contains 180 observations of 68 variables. *Each measurement observation is the mean value of the means or standard deviations of the raw measurements for each unique combination of Activity and Subject.* So there will be one row for every activity (6) performed by every subject (30); 6*30=180.
-The columns each represent a variable, as described below.
+The columns each represent a variable.
+Descriptive variable names for the feature measurements were created using the information found in the file ""feature_info.txt" from the raw data.

 #### Variables & Units
 **Activity:** the activity performed by the subject; a factor with 6 levels: